-However, more research needs to be done on the relationship between THC and CBD in epilepsy treatments.
-One study found that patients who moved to Colorado for “marijuana-based” full spectrum CBD reported higher reductions in seizures than patients who received the same treatments but were already living in Colorado beforehand.
+One study found that patients who moved to Colorado for “marijuana-based,” full-spectrum CBD reported higher reductions in seizures than patients who received the same treatments but were already living in Colorado beforehand.
 This suggests that a cannabis product with a higher concentration of THC may be beneficial for the treatment of seizures in some patients.

 Some patients in both trials experienced side effects from the CBD.
-These ranged from moderate effects like sleepiness and tiredness, to more adverse ones such as vomiting, diarrhea, and abnormal liver functions.
+Many of these were mild effects like sleepiness and tiredness.
+But some patients experienced more serious adverse events such as vomiting, diarrhea, and abnormal liver functions.
 None of the reactions were life-threatening.

 In 2017, researchers found that full spectrum CBD could be a more potent treatment option than CBD isolate.

-Their paper looked at patients receiving a certain dose of full spectrum CBD and compared them to patients receiving a dose of CBD isolate that was three times higher.
-In the end, both groups reported a similar reduction in their seizures, and the researchers concluded that full spectrum CBD was three times as potent as CBD isolate.
+Their paper looked at patients receiving a certain dose of full spectrum CBD.
+They then compared them to patients receiving a dose of CBD isolate that was three times higher.
+In the end, both groups reported a similar reduction in seizures.
+The researchers concluded that full spectrum CBD was three times as potent as CBD isolate.

-Fabricio Pamplona, one of the researchers who conducted the meta-analysis, told me over email that this did NOT suggest taking higher doses of full spectrum CBD would reduce epileptic seizures even more, but rather that full spectrum CBD “is over three times as cost effective for the patient, because you need a lower dose.”
+Fabricio Pamplona is one of the researchers who conducted the meta-analysis.
+He told me over email that this did NOT suggest taking higher doses of full spectrum CBD would reduce epileptic seizures even more.
+Rather, full-spectrum CBD “is over three times as cost effective for the patient, because you need a lower dose.”

-Pamplona also said these results support evidence of the “entourage effect” in epilepsy treatments, adding that “although the exact composition of synergic compounds could not be inferred from this paper…it does suggest that there is some positive interaction between CBD and the complex matrix of phytocompounds in the Cannabis plant.”
+Pamplona also said these results support evidence of the “entourage effect” in epilepsy treatments.
+“Although the exact composition of synergic compounds could not be inferred from this paper,” he added, “It does suggest that there is some positive interaction between CBD and the complex matrix of phytocompounds in the cannabis plant.”

 Heather Jackson, CEO of the cannabinoid therapy education and advocacy non-profit Realm of Caring, estimates there’s “probably one handful of doctors in this nation that really understand and will guide the family with dosing.”

 And epilepsy patients seeking cannabis oil with higher levels of THC may have to obtain medical marijuana licenses.
 That’s because higher-THC cannabis oils may be derived from cannabis strains that are categorized as “marijuana.”

 “For example, in Colorado, if you’re under 18 you have to have two doctors’ recommendations and…a medical cannabis license,” Jackson says.
 “And all those doctors are doing is saying that yes you have a condition…that you can receive a medical cannabis license for.
 In some places it’s extremely restricted, like Utah, where they do have some legislation but it’s only for epilepsy.”